Darryl Cherney: 1990 Pipe bomb and aftermath

-Cherney was active in the Earth First! environmental movement, where he worked with its founder Judy Bari.
+Cherney was active in the Earth First! environmental movement, where he worked closely with prominent organizer Judi Bari.
 On May 24, 1990, he and Bari were traveling together in her car when a pipe bomb exploded beneath her seat.
 They were both injured, Bari severely.
 The case was investigated by the Oakland police and Federal Bureau of Investigation (FBI), which arrested the two activists.
 Although the FBI did not finally charge them, it suggested from its investigation that they were carrying the bomb to be used in another bombing action, and it had gone off accidentally.

 Bari and Cherney subsequently filed a civil rights suit in 1991 against the FBI and Oakland Police Department for violations of the United States Constitution during their investigation of the incident.
 They said that law enforcement, in suggesting that they were carrying a bomb they had made, was trying to destroy their reputations and damage the environmental movement working to protect redwood forests in Northern California.

 Journalist Stephen Talbot produced a documentary Who Killed Judi Bari?
-(1991) for San Francisco San Francisco public television station KQED.
+(1991) for San Francisco public television station KQED.
 In the course of making it, he interviewed Cherney, Bari and her friends and associates, and many others.
 In the documentary he explored their contention that the bombing was the work of corporate lumber interests or the FBI trying to suppress the environmental movement in the region.
 He also touched on suggestions that Michael Sweeney, Bari's ex-husband, or others were involved.
 Bari strongly denied that publicly.